 Visitors are welcome to explore the garden rows while learning about gardening through our interpretive signs.
 Our gardens feature food and flower varieties, permaculture gardening techniques, and interesting ideas in sustainable agriculture.
 We currently have 2 acres of vegetable gardens, an education garden, backyard composting demonstration, pollinator gardens and hoop houses.
 All of the vegetables grown in the garden are sold fresh on the Food Hub shelves or processed in the kitchen into value-added products.

 We offer guided and self-guided tours of our property, gardens and organization.
-Contact Cara about custom or private tours.
-All tours are by donation.
-Alternatively, explore the property and gardens as you read our interpretive signage, or grab a children’s passport to go on a fun, scavenger hunt!
+Contact Cara about custom or private tours. $10 per person, kids free!
+Alternatively, explore the property and gardens as you read our interpretive signage, or grab one of our seasonal children’s activities from the Food Hub to go on a fun, scavenger hunt!

 Biodiversity in agriculture is critical to food security and Abbey Gardens is committed to preserving and demonstrating heritage livestock.
-Their genetics have evolved over centuries of farming to be well adapted to our environment, and resilient to pests and disease.
+Their genetics have evolved over centuries of farming to be well adapted to our environment and resilient to pests and disease.
 In an age of factory farms and genetically-modified food sources, supporting heritage breeds is one important activity in support of food security and resilience.
-At Abbey Gardens, we showcase two rare breeds: Lac La Croix Indian Ponies and Chantecler chickens.
+At Abbey Gardens, we showcase two rare breeds: Ojibwe Horses and Chantecler chickens.